Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

 In the first case I feel a lack of depth and follow through with real education about tarot was the cause.

 In the second case it really seems as if the person had a closed mind to anything mysterious or unable to be explained in hard scientific terms.

 All that said, tarot is not meant to be a crutch.
 And you’ll know when you’re relying on it too much.
 How?
 The cards will stop making sense.
 As simple as that.

 Used wisely, tarot is a powerful tool like the i-ching or any other divination tool.
 And it takes a lifetime to master.

 Just remember to be receptive when you do a reading.
-Let go of gripping a certain outcome so tightly.
+Let go of grasping a specific outcome so tightly.
 Be willing to relax your grip a bit.
 And face the truth as best you can.
 This is the real practice.

 The same goes if you go to a professional tarot reader.